A look at the latest releases, plus what's new in paperback.

 He went to university, and eventually became the Daily Telegraph's chief education correspondent, and then its Paris correspondent.

 Today he is retired at 81, but still blooming.
-His book is a treasure-chest of fascinating anecdotes, not least about the old days in Fleet Street, and proves what an asset to Britain so many immigrants have been.
+His book is a treasure-chest of fascinating anecdotes, not least about the old days in Fleet Street, and proves what an asset to Britain so many

 (Review by Anthony Looch